alyse-peak/coder/docs/README.md

 ## Get Started with Coder

 Ready to skip the docs and start using Coder now?
-Use this quick start to try Coder:
+Use this quickstart to try Coder:

 <p align="center">
   <img src="./images/coder-quickstart.png">